 The Local SEO Guide To Link Building

-I like to keep things simple, and my local SEO guide is no different!
+My name is Daniel Thompson and I like to keep things simple, so my local SEO guide will be no different!

 I suggest three sources for local SEO links; citations, PBNs and Web 2.0s.

-I usually encourage clients to source additional white hat links from industry sites, organizations they belong to, charities they donate to and through guest posts (please see ” target=”_blank”>what is guest posting).
+I usually encourage clients to source additional white hat links from industry sites, organizations they belong to, charities they donate to and through guest posts (please see what is guest posting).

 Links from local organizations can go a long way and if you can source a handful it can help your efforts out.